barcek/rvry/README.md

 ## Script

-The script can be run with the command `./rvry` while in the same directory, and from elsewhere using the pattern `path/to/rvry`.
-It can be run from any directory with `rvry` by a) placing it in the '/bin' or '/usr/bin' directory and b) making it executable, if not already, with `chmod+x rvry`.
+The script can be run with the command `./rvry` while in the same directory, and from elsewhere using the pattern `path/to/rvry`, by first making it executable, if not already, with `chmod +x rvry`.
+Once executable, it can be run from any directory with the simpler `rvry` by placing it in the '/bin' or '/usr/bin' directory.

 The hashbang at the top of the file assumes the presence of Bash.